ghost-goblin/CySA/part1.md

 # Treat all host as online (useful if scan is being blocked by firewall)
 nmap -sV -p- -Pn 10.10.226.53

-# Scan with some casic scripts
+# Scan with some basic scripts
 nmap -sV -sC --script vuln 10.10.226.53
 ```